RHAM231/My-Django-Website/README.md

 Software development is a group endeavor.
 I consider clean, readable code following established standards and explained with helpful comments as 100% essential to a successful project.

+### Apps

+Following Django convention, I split the project into apps based on function.
+The apps include:

+'base_pages': serves generic site pages such as 'home', 'about', etc. Also establishes a base.html template that all other templates inherit from.
+This allows me to write code for the header, footer, and other elements common to every page only once.

+'contact': renders the contact page and houses all the contact form logic.

+'my_website': the default generated app when the Django project was created.
+Controls admin functions such as overall url mapping, email settings, security settings, installed Django apps, etc.

+'projects': houses all logic for storing and rendering projects on my website.

 ### Checklist
 I implemented a checklist at the end of the development process to ensure a smooth deployment and an overall high quality project.
 It can be found here.FIXME AFTER DEPLOYMENT